 You think you know how it will go . . .

-Last Thursday my wife exited COVID quarantine.
+My wife just exited COVID quarantine.
 She and the whole family were fine, but after two weeks of no affection, I was starved for her touch.
 In the middle of a conversation I went in for a kiss and she put up her hand to block me because she was talking.
 Didn’t she even miss touching me?

 Now, you experienced couples might not be surprised, but I was so dejected I couldn’t even focus on my work.
 I lay down on the floor of my office in a depressed mood, and I thought, since I’m down here I might as well pray.
 I asked God, “Why?
 Why doesn’t she want my affection?
 How long must this go on?
 Why?
 Did you intend for me to marry so I could do without intimacy?
 Why?
 Why?
 Why?”

 I decided I’d log on at TMB and challenge you, the best & brightest, to see if anyone has ever turned around a marriage lacking in intimacy.
 I made my introduction and got a nice welcome.
 I had it all planned out in my mind to come back later that evening.

 After dinner she asked me what I wanted to do that evening.
 My answer was “Make love.”
 She shut me down in no uncertain terms, but then a funny thing happened.
 My prayer was answered.
 She told me why.
 I don’t have to like it, but I know she has her reasons, and after some communication she knows I have ambitions of a more intimate life together.
 She seemed to accept it.
 At least now I have hope.
 We ended the discussion with me retelling all the best interludes we’ve had over the years, for which I was thankful.

 So instead of my gripe-fest, I’m back to ask some questions.
 Tell me, TMB, because I need to know these things, things I would never ask a friend or family member.

 - Is make-up sex a thing?
 We’ve never done it.
 I’ve only heard about it on TV and the radio.